-Keep it Hot
+Keep it Hot - Extend Refractory Life

-Improve Refractory Life During Cyclical Business Conditions
+How to Improve Refractory Life Through Cyclical Business Conditions

 “I’m not operating as much, so shouldn’t the refractory last as long, or longer, then when we’re running full out?”
 The answer is usually no because thermal cycling is refractory’s enemy.